stevegrubb/fapolicyd-extras/performance/README.md

 perf report
 ```

 The test driver uses a list of files to access.
 The list can be populated any way you like.
 You just need a lot of them.
-The test driver will open file-list.txt and create a bunch of decision requests from the list.
+The test driver will open file-list.txt and create a bunch of decision requests from the list using the current system fapolicyd rules in /etc/fapolicyd.

 The test driver has a string inside it called cmd_template.
 It looks like this: